aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/errorbar/_index.md

 ```

 Gets the theme color.

+**Remarks**

 If the foreground color is not a theme color, NULL will be returned.

 **Returns:**
 [ThemeColor](../../com.aspose.cells/themecolor)